EFRame: Deeper Reasoning via Exploration-Filter-Replay Reinforcement Learning Framework: Ablation Studies

 \subsection{Additional Rollout}

-Disabling the additional rollout module exposes the model to a fundamental trade-off inherent in GRPO-based training.
-When the number of samples $G_1$ is small, the reward signal is constrained by the base model’s pass@$G_1$, limiting the model’s ability to solve challenging problems and suppressing the emergence of “aha moments.”
+Disabling the additional rollout module exposes a core trade-off in GRPO training.
+With few samples $G_1$, the reward signal is bounded by the base model’s pass@$G_1$, limiting its ability to solve hard problems and suppressing “aha moments.”